Stanno Sports U.K. Ltd

-(iii) Submit a signed registration form or submit a registration through WGS for registration that the Player had willfully neglected to accurately or fully complete.
+(iii) Submit a signed registration form as per Rule 18 A.2 or submit a registration through the Player Registration System that the Player had willfully neglected too accurately or fully complete.

 Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.